zNaLa/docs/docs/Premium.md

 </Tabs>

 :::tip
-**You can also customize your Premium plan:** Choose how many servers you need and which extra feature(s) you want!
+**You can also customize your Premium plan:** After clicking in "Go Premium", you can choose how many servers you need and which extra feature(s) you want!
 :::
 ## How to get Rythm Premium perks?
 ---